-We first look at the step semantics: Given a well-typed term $\hastype{}{t}{A}$, the step semantics initialises the program by evaluating $t$ in the context of $\Delta$ to a value $v$ using the evaluation semantics from Figure~\ref{fig:machine}.
-Evaluating $t$ may cause signals to be stored in the `now' heap and additional channels to be allocated, resulting in a heap $\eta$ and a new channel context $\Delta'$.
-Such a step is denoted $\state{t;\Delta}\initstep \state{v;\eta\sep\Delta'}$.
+We first look at the step semantics: Given a well-typed term $\hastype{}{t}{A}$, the step $\state{t;\Delta}\initstep \state{p;\eta\sep\Delta'}$ initialises the program by evaluating $t$ in the context of $\Delta$ to a value $p$ using the evaluation semantics from Fig.~\ref{fig:machine}.
+Evaluating $t$ may cause signals to be stored in the \now heap and additional channels to be allocated, resulting in a heap $\eta$ and a new channel context $\Delta'$.

-After this initialisation, the state of a program is represented by a tuple $\state{v;\eta\sep\Delta}$ consisting of a value $v$, a heap $\eta$, and channel context $\Delta$.
-Throughout the runtime of the program, $v$ will not change, but $v$ may refer to signals stored in $\eta$ that \emph{are} subject to change.
-The program may receive an input $w : B$ on any channel $\kappa \chantype B$ in its current channel context $\Delta$.
-Such input, denoted $\kappa \mapsto w$, may cause some signals stored in $\eta$ to be updated.
-More precisely, for each stored signal $l \sigtype A \mapsto \sig {v_1}{v_2}$ in $\eta$, the clock of $v_2$ may tick in reaction to the input $\kappa \mapsto w$.
-In that case, the signal at $l$ must be updated using the new value of type \ensuremath{\Sig\;\Conid{A}} produced by $v_2$ using the advance semantics.
-Before updating all such stored signals in a systematic manner, the step semantics takes the current heap $\eta$ and designates it as the `earlier' heap.
-This means all signals in $\eta$ are now considered stale and possibly need updating.

-The update process is performed, one signal at a time, by the update semantics $\partstep{\kappa\mapsto w}$, which takes the left-most signal from the `earlier' heap and either moves it to the `now' heap unchanged, if the clock of the signal's tail did not tick, or it performs an update and then moves the updated signal to the `now' heap, if the clock did tick.
-Whether the clock of a delayed computation $v$ has ticked is indicated by the $\ticked{\eta}{v}$ predicate defined in Figure~\ref{fig:reactiveSemantics}.
-This predicate checks whether an input on the channel $\kappa$ causes the clock of the delayed computation $v : \DelayE A$ to tick.
-Since $v$ may contain references to a heap $\eta$, it is included in the predicate as well.
+After this initialisation, the state of the machine is represented by a tuple $\state{p;\eta\sep\Delta}$ consisting of a value $p$, a heap $\eta$, and a channel context $\Delta$.
+Throughout the runtime of the machine, $p$ will not change, but $p$ may refer to signals stored in $\eta$ that \emph{are} subject to change.
+Each occurrence of an event $e$ may cause some signals stored in $\eta$ to be updated.
+More precisely, for each stored signal $l \sigtype A \mapsto \sig {p_1}{p_2}$ in $\eta$, the clock of $p_2$ may tick in reaction to $e$.
+In that case, the signal at $l$ must be updated with the new value of type \ensuremath{\Sig\;\Conid{A}} produced by $p_2$ using the advance semantics.
+To update all such stored signals in a systematic manner, the step semantics takes the current heap $\eta$ and designates it as the \earlier heap.
+This means that all signals in $\eta$ are considered stale and possibly need updating.
+The actual update process is performed -- one signal at a time -- by the update semantics $\partstep{e}$, which takes the left-most signal from the \earlier heap and either moves it to the \now heap unchanged, if the clock of the signal's tail did not tick, or it performs an update and then moves the updated signal to the \now heap, if the clock did tick.
+Whether an event $\kappa \mapsto t$ causes the clock of a delayed computation $p$ to tick is indicated by the $\ticked{\eta}{p}$ predicate defined at the bottom of Fig.~\ref{fig:reactiveSemantics}.
+Since $p$ may contain references to a heap $\eta$, it is included in the predicate.

-We can relate the $\ticked{\eta}{\cdot}$ predicate with the notion of clocks that was introduced informally in section~\ref{sec:signals}.
-To this end, we define the clock $\cl[\eta]{v}$ of a delayed computation $v$ more precisely: